rizdaprasetya/mt-alt-doc/en/core-api/direct-debit.md

 ```
 <!-- tabs:end -->

-?>***Tips***: You can customize the `transaction_details` to include more information like customer_details, item_details, and so on.
+?>***Tips***: You can customize the `transaction_details` to include more information like `customer_details`, `item_details`, and so on.
 For more details, refer to [Transaction Details Object](https://api-docs.midtrans.com/#json-object).<br>It is recommended to add more details regarding transaction, so that these details can get added to the report.
 This report can be viewed from the dashboard.

 #### Sample Response and Response Body

-The sample API responses and a description of the response body for the available *Direct Debit* payment methods is shown below.
+The sample API responses and a description of the response body for the available *Direct Debit* payment methods are shown below.
 <!-- tabs:start -->

 #### **BCA Kilkpay**

 **Sample Response**
 ```json
 {
     "status_code": "201",